umeshmehra214/Property-Wala/README.md

 # Property Wala Website

 ## Overview
-PropertyWala is a responsive property listing website designed to showcase available properties for sale or rent.
+Property Wala is a responsive property listing website designed to showcase available properties for sale or rent.
 The website provides a user-friendly interface for users to explore property details, including property type, location, pricing, and descriptions.

 ## Features